freedom-manufaktur/OutlookIntegration/Documentation/OutlookIntegration Installation and Registration Manual.md

   >
   > You may temporarily disable NAA by setting `Advanced:DisableNestedAppAuth` to `true` in `appsettings.json`.
 This setting will be removed in a future version of the app.
 - Added `TicketNumber` (in addition to `TicketNumberRegex`) option to `Get Dispatcher metadata` workflow response.
+- *HELM Chart* has been updated for HELM 3.19.0.

 ## [2.4.0] - 2025-03-02
 - Due to changes by Microsoft, you must use at least version 2.4.0 of the *OutlookIntegration Microservice*.